Numinbah Valley, Queensland, Australia: What to pack, what to wear, and when to go [2024]

 • Voltage step down adapter

-A plug adapter that supports outlet types I. It's important that you pick the right type.
-A lot of adapters currently sold are simply plug changers and require your electronics to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be sufficient for most locations.
+A plug adapter that supports outlet types I. It's important that you get the necessary kind.
+The vast majority of adapters for sale now are simply plug changers and expect your devices to convert the voltage themselves.
+If your devices can't do that they could burn up.
+This one should work in most countries.

 May